 • Cache Policies

 • Caching tells browsers how to handle repeated visits.
-Configure headers and expiration rules that allow non-dynamic files (like images or scripts) to be cached.
+Configure headers and expiration rules to cache non-dynamic files (such as images or scripts).
+Caching dynamic files is trickier when using WordPress or similar CMSs, but can be done through CloudFlare.

 • Image Optimization